edt-community/awesome-digital-twins/README.md

 - "A digital twin is a virtual representation of real-world entities and processes, synchronized at a specified frequency and fidelity." ([Digital Twin Consortium](https://www.digitaltwinconsortium.org))
 - "A digital twin is a digital representation of an active unique product (real device, object, machine, service, or intangible asset) or unique product-service system (a system consisting of a product and a related service) that acquires its selected characteristics, properties, conditions, and behaviours by means of models, information, and data within a single or even across multiple life cycle phases." ([Acatech](https://www.acatech.de/wp-content/uploads/2019/09/Forschungsbeirat_Themenfelder-Industrie-4.0-2.pdf))
 - "Digital representation sufficient to meet the requirements of a set of use cases." ([Industrial Digital Twin Association](https://industrialdigitaltwin.org/glossar/digitaler-zwilling))
-- "A digital twin of a system consists of a set of models of the system and a set of digital shadows, both of which are purposefully updated on a regular basis, provides a set of services to use both purposefully with respect to the original system, and can send information about the environment and control commands to the original system."([Definition by the German Cluster of Excellence, updated after the Dagstuhl seminar on MDE of DTs](https://www.se-rwth.de/essay/Digital-Twin-Definition/))
+- "A digital twin of an original system is a software that consists of a set of models of the system and a set of digital shadows, both of which are purposefully updated on a regular basis, and provides a set of services to use both purposefully with respect to the original system.
+The digital twin interacts with the original system by providing useful information about the system's context and sending it control commands."([Definition by the German Cluster of Excellence, updated after the Dagstuhl seminar on MDE of DTs, Version 2.2](https://www.se-rwth.de/essay/Digital-Twin-Definition/))

 ## Software Solutions